Tenders & Quotations

 Films, tapes and slides related to official correspondence of other official matters may be imported free of customs duties on presentation of an undertaking by the mission that such items shall be shown only within the premises of the mission.

 Films, tapes and slides not related to official correspondence or other official matters, which shall be shown to the public, need clearance from the Board of Censorship.
 The items and a full description of its contents should be sent to the Ministry of Foreign Affairs for subsequent submission to the Board of Censorship for its approval through the Protocol and Consular Affairs Department.

 Diplomatic bags and pouches

-The Ministry of Foreign Affairs and Trade sets the following guidelines to be observed in the delivery and claiming of diplomatic bags/pouches.
+The Ministry of Foreign Affairs sets the following guidelines to be observed in the delivery and claiming of diplomatic bags/pouches.

 - Outgoing diplomatic pouches shall be delivered by the mission representative to the Cargo building, Brunei International Airport and handed over to the officer-in-charge of the Cargo, Royal Brunei Airlines.
 The officers will liaise with the Security Section, Royal Brunei Airlines for the diplomatic pouches to be loaded into the aircraft.
 The Security Officer, Royal Brunei Airlines will keep the diplomatic pouches inside a diplomatic locker in the aircraft.

 - The reverse of the procedure for the delivery of outgoing diplomatic bags/pouches will be observed for the claiming of incoming diplomatic bags/pouches.

 - Airport arrangement (based on the principle of reciprocity).
 The VIP Lounges of the Brunei International Airport are reserved for the welcome and departure of official guests whose travels have been notified to the Protocol and Consular Affairs Department.